 - In Livin Large!, the protagonist gets his big break into news when a reporter is shot by the gunman he was reporting on.
 He simply grabs his microphone and takes up the job.

-- In the second live-action Scooby Doo movie, the news report on the monsters terrorizing town is interrupted by the Black Knight, and the broadcast suddenly cuts off.
-Nothing very terrible happened to the reporter, since she was actually the Big Bad in disguise.
+- In Scooby-Doo: Monsters Unleashed, the news report on the monsters terrorizing the town is interrupted by the Black Knight, and the broadcast suddenly cuts off.
+Nothing very terrible happened to the reporter since she was actually the Big Bad in disguise.

-- The small town which is the setting for the movie Gremlins features an omni-present disc jockey whom the audience only hears over various radios; he is attacked by the Gremlins while on the air ("You're not Rockin' Rickey fans!!") but in something of a subversion he survives and is back on the air at the end of the movie.
+- The small town which is the setting for Gremlins features an omnipresent disc jockey whom the audience only hears over various radios; he is attacked by the Gremlins while on the air ("You're not Rockin' Rickey fans!!") but in something of a subversion he survives and is back on the air at the end of the movie.

 - In Spider-Man 3, Harry sees a brief news clip of Venom eating the camera immediately before the final battle.